UCP Gateway

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with clear descriptions for all three parameters.
-The tool description does not add further meaning beyond the schema, meeting the baseline.
+Schema coverage is 100%, with each parameter having a clear description.
+The tool description does not add any further meaning beyond the schema, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.